-- Registrants will then follow up by sending a copy of their draft manuscript of a previously planned scientific work, or of a work-in-progress, to the Medical Publication Pre-Conference Workshop mentor to whom they have been assigned
+- Registrants will then follow up by sending a copy of their draft manuscript of a previously planned scientific work, or of a work-in-progress, to the Medical Publication Pre-Congress Workshop mentor to whom they have been assigned

-- The mentor will read and suggest revisions to the manuscript, and communicate these to the registrant by email or other means
+- The mentor will read and suggest revisions to the manuscript and communicate these to the registrant by email or other means

 - These steps can be repeated as many times as the mentor and registrant can accomplish, before the MEMC

-- The mentor and registrant will finalize the preparation of a manuscript suitable for submission to a medical journal at the Workshop
+- The mentor and registrant will finalize the preparation of a manuscript suitable for submission to a medical journal at the workshop

-- As time permits, the Workshop will also enable face-to-face communication between the registrant and the mentor, toward planning future scientific investigations
+- As time permits, the workshop will also enable face-to-face communication between the registrant and the mentor, toward planning future scientific investigations

 At the end of this process, we hope that more non-native English speakers can become published in an English-language journal, as facilitated by this mentorship.